top of page

 Lecia and I gasped and ran from them.
 One of them called out to us with the high, whiny voice of an old man.

 Lecia huddled beside me, patting my arm until I looked up.
-The beings were standing around us and had laid their weapons on the ground.
-One of the beings removed from its pack a small pouch and tossed it on the ground before us.
+The beings stood around us and laid their weapons on the ground.
+One of the beings removed a small pouch from its pack and tossed it on the ground before us.
 The pouch was like the one we found that morning.

 “We gave you the visors you are wearing,” the Green Being said.
 “We are here for the Scendians.”